 This can be a confusing and controversial topic.
-I am not here to persuade anyone to take supplements who doesn’t want to!
+I am not here to persuade you to take supplements if you don’t want to.
 This is for the folks who are in the camp of I want to take supplements but I’m not sure what to take and what brand to trust.
-Here I let you know what I recommend, and over here I talk more about brands (brands do matter!).
+Here I let you know what I recommend, and over here I talk more about brands (brands do matter).
+PLEASE consult your health provider before taking any supplements.

 First of all, I’m a big fan of getting your nutrients from food and sunlight.
 However, nowadays there are many reasons why this may not be enough to feel your best and have your labs show zero deficiencies.
 In my practice, I test nutrient levels all the time, and consistently see low levels in folks who don’t supplement, or who use low quality or food-based brands.